 whether any other regulations may apply to your situation

 The following guidance should help you to answer these questions and direct you to the relevant agency web-site for further information.
-If you are still not certain about any aspect, please Contact Us and we will be pleased to help .
+Or just Contact Us and we will be pleased to help .

 Most towing related regulations are summarised in a single publication, the SMMT's booklet 'Towing And The Law'.
 This is available to buy at a cost of £6 from their website:

 With every trailer we hire, we loan a copy of this booklet together with the Ifor Williams operating guide for the specific trailer you hire.

 A current guide to towing regulations can be found at the www.gov.uk web-site.

 Note that you are not allowed to tow any trailer if driving on a provisional driving licence.